Blandaxt/Code_Wars/README.md

 4. Then i added every number in that array into an integer by using the reduce function.

 5. Then i did the comparison to find out if that integer if greater than a certain value and returned the appropriate statement.

+## 7 kyu Complementary DNA:

+Deoxyribonucleic acid (DNA) is a chemical found in the nucleus of cells and carries the "instructions" for the development and functioning of living organisms.

+If you want to know more http://en.wikipedia.org/wiki/DNA

+In DNA strings, symbols "A" and "T" are complements of each other, as "C" and "G".
+You have function with one side of the DNA (string, except for Haskell); you need to get the other complementary side.
+DNA strand is never empty or there is no DNA at all (again, except for Haskell).

+More similar exercise are found here http://rosalind.info/problems/list-view/ (source)

+DNAStrand ("ATTGC") // return "TAACG"

+DNAStrand ("GTAT") // return "CATA"

+## Process/Learned:

+1. I started this problem by first logging the given string.
+Then I pondered on what the problem description wanted me to do.
+After finding out that the objective wanted me to replace each character with it's counter part meaning A for T and C for G and reverse.

+2. Then I focused on finding a proper method to replace string characters.
+I found the replace method and looked into a proper regex to use with this method.

+3. I landed on using the period regex formation that matches any character.
+I used that as the regex and use a fat arrow function to match any given character with the regex.

+4. Then I thought I need to create an object that would hold every string match as a key and it's value the counter part.
+Then I inserted the object to match every string character and ran the function.